Shahid7424/Pizza_Bill_Generatr/README.md

 Class Structure
 The project consists of the following main classes:

-Pizza:
+**Pizza:**
-Properties: pizzaType, isVegetarian, basePrice, extraToppings, extraCheese
+**Properties: **pizzaType, isVegetarian, basePrice, extraToppings, extraCheese **Methods: ** calculateCost() etc
-Methods: calculateCost()
-etc
 NormalPizza (extends Pizza):
 Methods: addToppings(), addCheese()
 DeluxePizza (extends Pizza):
 Constructor: automatically includes extra cheese and toppings

-Takeaway:
+**Takeaway:**
 Methods: applyPackagingCharge()
-Main:
-Contains the main method to interact with the user and process pizza orders.
-Future Enhancements
-While the current version of the Pizza Bill Generator System is a terminal-based application, there are plans to expand its capabilities by creating a React website for the frontend.
-This would involve developing a user-friendly interface to interact with the pizza ordering system.

-Contributing
+Pizza Bill Generator System - Java Project
+The Pizza Bill Generator System is a simple object-oriented programming (OOP) project created using Java.
+Its main purpose is to serve as a tool for practicing and showcasing the understanding of the Java programming language.
+The project primarily operates through the terminal for input and output interactions; however, there are plans to develop a React website for hosting the frontend part in the future.

+**Contributing**
 Contributions to the project are welcome!
 If you have ideas for improvements, bug fixes, or new features, feel free to submit pull requests.
 Make sure to follow the project's coding conventions and keep the codebase clean and organized.

-License
+**License**
 This project is licensed under the MIT License.
-You are free to modify and distribute the code as per the terms of the license.
+You are free to modify and distribute the code as per the terms of the license.Pizza Bill Generator System - Java Project
+The Pizza Bill Generator System is a simple object-oriented programming (OOP) project created using Java.
+Its main purpose is to serve as a tool for practicing and showcasing the understanding of the Java programming language.
+The project primarily operates through the terminal for input and output interactions; however, there are plans to develop a React website for hosting the frontend part in the future.